Four Days at the Edge of the Desert: A Petra Itinerary

 Day 3: Petra by Night and the Hidden Trails

-Morning: I focused on the parts most visitors skip.
-The Royal Tombs on the eastern cliff face — the Urn Tomb, Silk Tomb, Corinthian Tomb, and Palace Tomb — are massive carved facades that receive afternoon light.
+Morning belongs to the parts most visitors skip.
+The Royal Tombs on the eastern cliff face — the Urn Tomb, Silk Tomb, Corinthian Tomb, and Palace Tomb — are massive carved facades that catch the afternoon light.
 The Urn Tomb interior was converted to a Byzantine church in 447 AD, and the arched spaces inside are remarkable.
-All included in the Petra ticket.
-Far fewer people than the Treasury.
+All of it is included in the Petra ticket, and far fewer people make the trip than to the Treasury.

 The High Place of Sacrifice is a 30-minute steep climb from the Street of Facades.
-At the top: a Nabataean altar with 360-degree views over the entire Petra basin.
-The sacrificial channels in the rock are still visible.
-I descended via the back route past the Lion Fountain and Garden Tomb — a different trail that few visitors know about, passing carved water channels and small tombs tucked into the cliff.
+At the top: a Nabataean altar with 360-degree views over the entire Petra basin, the sacrificial channels in the rock still visible.
+Come down via the back route past the Lion Fountain and Garden Tomb — a different trail that few visitors know, threading past carved water channels and small tombs tucked into the cliff.

-By 2PM, I'd walked about 15 km on rocky terrain.
-My feet were protesting.
-I went back to Wadi Musa, ate the best falafel of my life at a tiny place near the town mosque (JOD 1.50), and napped.
+By 2PM you'll have walked about 15 km on rocky terrain, and your feet will say so.
+Head back to Wadi Musa, order the best falafel of the trip at a tiny place near the town mosque (JOD 1.50), and nap.

-Evening: Petra by Night.
-JOD 17 for a separate ticket (in addition to your day pass).
-Monday, Wednesday, and Thursday at 8:30PM.
+Evening is Petra by Night.
+It's a separate JOD 17 ticket, on top of your day pass, running Monday, Wednesday, and Thursday at 8:30PM.
 You walk through the Siq in darkness, guided only by candlelit paper bags lining the path.
-The silence is total — no talking is encouraged.
+The silence is total — talking is discouraged.

 At the end, the Treasury plaza is illuminated by 1,500 candles.
 You sit on the ground.
 A Bedouin musician plays a flute.
 Tea is served.
 The facade glows orange-gold in the candlelight.

 Is it touristy?
 Yes.
-Is it cheesy?
-Slightly.
-Did it make my chest tight with emotion?
+A little theatrical?
+Sure.
+Does it still tighten your chest?
 Also yes.
-There's something about walking through a 2,000-year-old canyon in candlelight that bypasses cynicism.
+There's something about walking through a 2,000-year-old canyon in candlelight that bypasses cynicism entirely.

 Day 3 spend: JOD 28 (Petra by Night JOD 17, food JOD 11)